NeelamDevops123/terraform-ec2-demo/README.md

-# terraform-ec2-demo
+# ec2-tf-infra
-This repository is to setup terraform EC2 Infrastructure
+This is to Create EC2 instance in AWS using Terraform Code
-#Steps to run
-#terraform init
-#terraform plan
-#terraform apply